headforwards-spd/headforwards-website/src/pages/info-pages/this-is-who-we-are.md

     type: image-copy-component
     title: We believe in creating value
     text: >-
-      Headforwards believes clients get the greatest business value when Agile development teams are empowered to make their own decisions.
+      Headforwards believes clients get the greatest business value from software outsourcing when development teams are empowered to make their own decisions; when they follow an Agile methodology.

-      Clients look to Headforwards to develop software that creates value.
-In a rapidly changing business environment, what constitutes value might change from one week to the next.
+      Our clients look to us to develop software that creates value but, in a rapidly changing business environment, what constitutes that value might change from one week to the next.

-      Software can only deliver business value if development teams can adapt to changing client needs.
-For Headforwards, that comes from being Agile in the way they work with clients.
+      Software can only continue to deliver business value if the development teams can adapt quickly and smoothly to changing client needs.
+A client relationship based on trust, transparency and collaboration combined with Agile working practices allows Headforwards to be able to respond to changes in a constructive way.
   - jobTitle: cofounder & director
     name: Craig Girvan
     quote: >-